 - 1 small finely chopped onion * The onion must be VERY finely chopped, especially if you are going to pipe it through a IM tip

 - Bring eggs to a boil over high heat and simmer until cooked through (hard-boiled), then set in cold water for 15 minutes. ** See video in NOTES for how to make perfectly cooked eggs.

-- Peel eggs and slice in half, lengthwise.
+- Peel eggs and slice eggs in half, lengthwise.

-- Carefully remove yolk and place in separate bowl.
-Break up yolks with a fork.
+- Carefully remove egg yolks and place in separate bowl.
+Mash yolks with a fork.

 - Then add mayonnaise, mustard, sugar, lemon juice, salt, dill, ranch dressing, pepper and finely chopped onion to bowl with yolks.
 Mix well.

-- Fill a pastry bag fitted with a 1 M tip and pipe yolk mixture into egg whites, dividing evenly between all eggs.
+- Fit a piping bag fitted with a 1 M tip and add egg filling.
+Pipe yolk mixture into white half, dividing evenly between all eggs.
 (See video in NOTES) Alternatively, use a spoon to scoop yolk mixture into centre of egg whites.